Julius170/learn-tutorials/celo/how-to-create-and-test-contract-calls-on-hardhat.md

 ## HardHat
-Hardhat is an Ethereum Development Environment that runs on `ether-js` and `solc-js`.
+Hardhat is an Ethereum Development Environment that runs on `ether-js` and `solc-js` and other basic EVM compatible libraries.
 It is used for compiling, running, and deploying solidity smart contracts

 ## Calling Contracts